Affordable Care Act: 2022 Compliance Checklist

 - Coverage affordability percentages under the employer shared responsibility rules

-The following amounts related to ACA penalties have changed for 2021:
+The following amounts related to ACA penalties will change for 2022:

 - Maximum penalties for ACA reporting violations